prpole/dissertation/chapter1/article/hland_article.md

 concealment, for the utopia of Herland’s gardenic present is built on the dystopia of its full-world past.
-Like the modernity celebrated in the Ecomodernist manifesto, Gilman’s utopianism has strategic elision of historical trauma and past inequality as a precondition.
+Like the modernity celebrated in the Ecomodernist manifesto, Gilman’s utopianism has strategic elision of historical traumas and inequalities as a precondition.

 Gilman’s narrative backgrounding begins with her environmental descriptions, in which she establishes the omnipresence of human